-- Heat a separate, non-stick, lidded saucepan over a medium heat.
+- Return the saucepan to a medium heat.
 Dry-fry the beef mince for 3-5 minutes, stirring with a wooden spoon to break up any large clumps, until lightly browned on the outside.

 - Bring to the boil, then reduce the heat until it is simmering.
 Half-cover the pan with the lid and continue to simmer gently for 25-30 minutes, stirring the sauce more and more regularly as it thickens.